localstack/docs/content/en/user-guide/aws/logs/index.md

 {{< / command >}}

 ### Filter Log Events
-Similary, you can use filter-pattern to filter logs, like here:
+Similarly, you can use filter-pattern to filter logs, like here:
 {{< command >}}
 $ awslocal logs filter-log-events --log-group-name test-filter --filter-pattern "{$.foo = \"bar\"}"
 {{< / command >}}